dasupradyumna/launch.nvim/README.md

     Additional options to customize the environment in which the task is run

     1. **TaskOptions.cwd** `string`
-        Path to the custom directory which will be set as the current working directory for the task
+        Path (*absolute or relative*) to the custom directory to be set as the current working directory for the task

     2. **TaskOptions.env** `table<string, string | number>`
         Dictionary of specifications for environment variables to be defined before running the task